bnfour/i3-quake-terminal/README.md

 With the default settings, the script will create a 1280×720px `urxvt` window named "The terminal" in the top middle of the main output.
 By default, if the window if visible (regardless of its focus status) it will be hidden on the second execution of the script.

 # Credits

+## Inspiration
 This script is inspired by https://github.com/NearHuscarl/i3-quake.
 If this script is not exactly what you're looking for, check it out as well!

+## Images
+The wallpaper is at least claimed to be an OC [in this reddit post](https://redd.it/3vv1c6).
+Terminal background image is Noël from Sora no Woto.

 # License
 MIT